Cray-HPE/docs-csm/operations/node_management/Move_a_Compute_Blade_to_a_Different_System.md

 ### Prerequisites

+- The Slingshot fabric is configured with the desired topology that includes the removed and added blades.
+- Make sure SLS is updated with the desired HSN configuration.
 - **If the the system in operation**, perform the following tasks on the donor system:
   - Use WLM remove jobs from the affected blade.
   - Determine if the nodes exist in the "in memory" version of the DVS node map.